What is an air waybill (AWB)?

 Contract of Carriage:

-The AWB represents a legal contract between the shipper and the air carrier, detailing the terms and conditions under which the shipment will be transported from the origin to the destination.
+AWB is the legal contract between the shipper and the air carrier, in which terms and conditions are involved with regard to carrying the shipment from the origin to the destination.

 Receipt for Goods:

-It serves as a proof of receipt, confirming that the airline has received the goods from the shipper and is responsible for their transport.
+It also acts as a receipt showing that the airline has actually received the goods from the shipper for transportation.

 Shipment Information:

-The AWB contains essential information about the shipment, including the names and addresses of the shipper and consignee (the recipient), a description of the goods, their weight and dimensions, the quantity, and any special handling instructions.
+It contains all the important details of shipment, such as the name and address of the shipper, the consignee, a description of the goods, weight and dimension, quantity, and any special handling instructions.

 Tracking and Tracing:

-The unique AWB number assigned to each shipment allows for tracking and tracing the movement of the cargo throughout its journey.
-This helps in monitoring the status of the delivery and ensures that the shipment reaches its destination on time.
+The unique number from AWB assigned to each shipment provides tracking and tracing of cargo movements from the source right to its destination.
+This will be helpful in monitoring the status of every stage’s delivery for the timely shipment delivery.

 Customs Documentation:

-The AWB is also used as a key document for customs clearance.
-It provides the necessary details required by customs authorities to inspect, assess, and release the goods for delivery at the destination.
+AWB also acts as a primary document for custom clearance.
+It possesses all the details required by the custom authorities to conduct inspection, assessment, and release of the consignment for delivery at the destination.

 air waybill